ladognome/Dive-Buddies/README.md

 Installation
 ---------------------------------------------
 We have provided two APK files (for armv7 & x86 processors).
 Please select the one that will work for your Android phone.
 If you are not sure which one will work, you can try them both and only one will be able to install.
 You will have to enable installation from "unknown sources" under Security in your settings.
 Since we worked with Intel XDK**, we can create other installation files for various browsers, the Windows phone, or the iPhone, if requested.
 In order to start the application, make sure that your GPS is turned on, in addition to either your data or wifi.

 If this does not work, you can run the emulator for this code through Intel XDK itself.

 Start-Up
 ---------------------------------------------
 After you install the application, click on the splashscreen to go to the next page where you will enter your location or choose to use your current location.
 Based on the location you select, you will see a list of dive spots in that area.
 Select the one you want, and you will be taken to a screen where you can choose to enter the pre-dive or post-dive portions of the application, in addition to a few external links.

+We worked with three main locations: Lord Howe Island, Australia; Curaçao; and Gray’s Reef Sanctuary, GA, USA.

 Pre-Dive
 ---------------------------------------------